jakdept/caScan/README.md

 # caScan
-A tool to scan domains for the use of a specific CA certificate.
+Scan domains for a certificate in the verified chain.

+Feed this tool a list of domains on stdin (or see `--help`) and all matching domains are printed out.